MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-omnichannel-data.md

 - Omnichannel for Customer Service Administration app
 - Any third-party solutions that you plan to integrate

 > [!NOTE]
 >
 > - We recommend that you don't export the msdyn_analytics entity.
-The entity contains org-specific configuration data for intraday insights in Omnichannel for Customer Service; export of the entity might lead to an incorrect configuration of your intraday insights data.
+The entity contains org-specific configuration data for intraday insights in Omnichannel for Customer Service; exporting the entity might lead to an incorrect configuration of your intraday insights data.
 > - The processes outlined in this topic pertain to import and export of data, and not users.
 To import and export users, you must add them to the target environment after you've imported the configuration data.

-During the import process, if any privacy terms are displayed, you'll need to accept them to be able to successfully create records for social channels.

 ## Export app configuration data